remonlam/docker-dca/orchestration.md

 # Orchestration

-## Content may include the following:
+## This chapter consist of the following topics:
 - Complete the setup of a swarm mode cluster, with managers and worker nodes <br>
 - State the differences between running a container vs running a service <br>
 - Demonstrate steps to lock a swarm cluster <br>